-Given the weak outlook for economic growth, Sector see the prospects for any interest rate changes before mid-2013 as very limited.
+Given the weak outlook for economic growth, Sector sees the prospects for any interest rate changes in Bank Rate before 2015 as very limited.
 There is potential for the start of Bank Rate increases to be even further delayed if growth disappoints.